 My only thought is to find Peeta, but rationality creeps past the black cloud fogging my brain and shouts that the clinic is where I need to go.
 And quickly.
 I barely notice pulling on new clothes.
 A blanket of fear has smothered me and I am numb with it.
 I have only one thought: get to the clinic.
 Get to my mother and Dr. Bryke.

 I stumble out of the house and down the street, moving as quickly as I can without running, which I'm incapable of.
 Scenarios flash through my head.
 Miscarriage.
 The baby's in trouble.
 My placenta has ruptured.
 But rationale again seeps through: I don't think I'm still bleeding.
-The blood in my underwear had been dark, thus old, like a menstrual flow.
+The blood in my underwear had been dark brown, thus old, like a menstrual flow.
 And it had seemed mucousy.
 I cringe from fear as I hurry along.
 Dr. Bryke will know.
 Mom will know.
 Everything will be okay, Katniss, it'll be okay…

 It takes me far too long to get to the clinic.
 I rush in, shouting for my mother before I can stop myself.
 The receptionist stares at me as a nurse comes in, and when she sees the fear in my face she takes me by the arm and leads me to a chair.
 The only word I can sputter out when she asks what's wrong is "blood," and she squeezes my hand and immediately takes me to a room.
 My mother rushes in a few moments later, her face white with panic.